 An LED screen on the JCB 540-140 telehandler’s dash provides useful information for efficient running, like fuel remaining, fuel used since last fill, current average fuel consumption, DEF level and any current warnings.

-The 55kW/74hp engine variant fitted to this telehandler will remain free of after-treatment and DEF until 2019.
+The 55kW/74hp engine variant fitted to this telehandler will remain free of after-treatment and DEF.
 This is achieved by the unique ability to perfectly match all JCB built components for unbeatable performance and efficiency.
 By producing high levels of power and torque even at engine speeds as low as 1300rpm, EcoMAX can provide fuel-efficient matching of transmission and hydraulics.

 JCB telescopic handlers enjoy proven demand supported by legendary productivity and build quality, ensuring high residuals the world over.
 EcoMAX can be adapted to run on lower-grade fuels, making Construction Loadalls easily resalable across different territories, boosting residuals further still.